gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 * identify scientifically meaningful properties and numerical comparisons for testing scientific software;
 * distinguish between unit tests, functional tests, and code coverage;
+* explain how format choice, metadata, validation, and access patterns affect the reproducibility and usability of scientific data;
 * recognize how deployment and continuous-integration practices support reliable scientific software;
 * choose relevant tools for the programming language and project context you